simensov/ml4ca/src/rl/windows_workspace/README.md

 This directory contains the implementations which launches the simulator, interacts with the simulator from the created ReVolt-environment etc.

 ### spinup
+This directory contains the PPO implmentation which comes from Spinning Up.
+The code has also been made compatible with the TRPO algorithm, although it was not used in the thesis.